-I consider myself to be extremely blessed, growing up in a two parent middle class home; living with an example of black love and excellence.
+I consider myself highly blessed, growing up in a two-parent middle-class home, living with an example of black love and excellence.
 My mother was married and pregnant with my older brother at my age.
-I’m sure she looks at me confused, why I’m still single and my idea of romantic night, is with Netflix, tacos, and of course a bottle of wine.
-I sometimes think my mom was blessed and escaped all the trials and tribulations of the dating world, especially dating as a black woman.
+I’m sure she looks at me, confused about why I’m still single, and my idea of a romantic night is with Netflix, tacos, and a bottle of wine.
+I sometimes think my mom was blessed and escaped all the trials and tribulations of the dating world, especially as a black woman.

-I often feel like in many aspects of my life I am fighting this war to prove my worth, and succeeding, except when it comes to my love life.
-My favorite genre to read and watch is Romantic Comedies; I absolutely love a beautiful love story.
-Some how this hopeless romantic has given up on her own love story.
-I’m not bitter or an angry black woman, I’m just disappointed.
+In many aspects of my life, I am fighting this war to prove my worth and succeed, except when it comes to my love life.
+My favorite genre to read and watch is Romantic Comedies; I love a beautiful love story.
+Somehow this hopeless romantic has given up on her own love story.
+I’m not bitter or an angry black woman.
+I’m just disappointed.

-My parents worked so hard to build up my self-esteem, and ensuring I know how valuable I am.
-It wasn’t until I entered the world, when I understood why.
-Each day there is a subtle reminder, that as a black woman, I’m not good enough.
-I can’t help but notice that on social media, men glorify every race of women, expect black; admiring all hair textures, except for tight coils.
-Men seem to love our full lips, curvy shapes, and soulful eyes on everyone, except for black women.
 I have had a very ethnically diverse upbringing.
+My parents worked hard to build my self-esteem and ensure I knew my value.
+It wasn’t until I entered the world that I understood why.
+Each day there is a subtle reminder that, as a black woman, I’m not good enough.
+I can’t help but notice that men glorify every race of women on social media except Black, admiring all hair textures except for tight coils.
+Men love our full lips, curvy shapes, and soulful eyes on everyone except black women.

-I grew up in a Muslim household, and had a multicultural experience.
-At first glance most people wouldn’t think I am Muslim, and to be fair I don’t always conduct myself in the most Islamic way.
-When it comes to dating, I’ve had the pleasure of dating with three different variations of myself, and each one attracted a different kind of man.
+I grew up in a Muslim household and had a multicultural experience.
+At first glance, most people wouldn’t think I am Muslim; to be fair, I don’t always conduct myself in the most Islamic way.
+Regarding dating, I’ve had the pleasure of dating three different variations of myself, and each one attracted a different kind of man.

 As a hijabi, I suppose there was some type of mystery about me.
-People assumed I wasn’t Black American, and curious to know about my background.
-Often times the negative image of muslims in the media kept suitors away.
-For the others, who actually pursued me, I placed them in two categories.
-The first were the ones, who assumed I wasn’t black, and showed their disappointment and disinterest, when they discovered the truth.
-The second, were the ones who accepted me and still were interested in dating a black woman.
+People assumed I wasn’t Black American and were curious about my background.
+Often the negative image of Muslims in the media kept suitors away.
+For the others, who pursued me, I placed them in two categories.
+The first were the ones who assumed I wasn’t black and showed their disappointment and disinterest when they discovered the truth.
+The second were the ones who accepted me and still were interested in dating a black woman.
 Unfortunately, to my dismay, they always said something to ruin it for themselves.
-My top deal breaker lines were, you’re pretty for a black girl, I can tell you have “good hair” under your scarf, and you’re not really black, you are muslim too, so that makes you special.
-Honestly, hearing those remarks from non black men never affected me, but hearing them from black men was disappointing.
-Although none of them said it, but it was obvious being just black wasn’t good enough to deserve their love and affection.
+My top deal-breaker lines were, you’re pretty for a black girl, I can tell you have “good hair” under your scarf, and you’re not black; you are Muslim too, which makes you unique.
+Hearing those remarks from non-black men never affected me, but hearing them from black men was disappointing.
+Although none of them said it, being black wasn’t good enough to deserve their love and affection.

-When I made the decision to come out of hijab, I knew I was ready for a drastic change.
+When I decided to come out of hijab, I knew I was ready for a drastic change.
 I cut and dyed my hair.
-I left my hair in it’s natural kinky state and wanted to announce to the world, yes, I am a Black Woman, and proud of my roots.
-With this new attitude and style, I noticed I was attracting different type of men.
-The majority were black men, who loved and wanted to be with a black queen.
+I left my hair in its kinky natural state and wanted to announce to the world, yes, I am a Black Woman and proud of my roots.
+With this new attitude and style, I noticed I was attracting different types of men.
+Most black men loved and wanted to be with a black queen.
 Everything they did was to express how woke they were, including dating a natural black woman.
-I often felt that they more interested in the idea of me, than the reality.
-A lot of assumptions are made about black women, with something as simple as hair.
+They were more interested in my idea of myself than in reality.
+Many assumptions are made about black women with something as simple as hair.
 Wearing my natural hair, people assumed I was this woke young college student ready to start a revolution.
-Honestly, I just happen to love my natural hair and wasn’t interested in being a part of any movement.
+I loved my natural hair and wasn’t interested in participating in any movement.
 Unfortunately, the young black kings I was talking to never took the time to learn that about me.
 Instead tried to use me as an accessory piece to their woke persona.

-Although, I remained with my natural hair, I often times decided to straighten my hair or wear a weave.
-Of course with a less natural look, I once again attracted another type of guy.
-I do not know exactly how to categorize these men, but I noticed a pattern of similarities.
-They always spoke about how much they love natural beauty, and told me I looked better with my natural texture and without any make up; but I received the most compliments from them with make up on and my hair straightened.
-Honestly, I don’t think they’re even aware of their hypocrisy, but at the end of the day I knew they weren’t the men for me.
+Although I remained with my natural hair, I often decided to straighten my hair or wear a weave.
+Of course, with a less natural look, I once again attracted another type of guy.
+I do not know how to categorize these men, but I noticed a pattern of similarities.
+They always spoke about how much they love natural beauty and told me I looked better with my natural texture and no makeup.
+Still, I received the most compliments from them with makeup on and my hair straightened.
+Honestly, I don’t think they’re even aware of their hypocrisy, but at the end of the day, I knew they weren’t the men for me.

 As I stated earlier, I love a good love story and fairytale, and one of my favorites is Princess and the Frog.
-I like to consider all of my past and failed suitors to be frogs, and I still haven’t found my prince.
-My prince charming is someone, who loves and appreciates all three variations of Kareema, because those three strong sides makes a perfect whole.
-Reflecting on my dating life, I’ve noticed that men or just people in general already have a definition or box they place black women in, and expect us to fit this small definition.
-So, to answer your question, what is like to dating as a black women, it is an emotional roller coaster.
-Unfortunately, too many of us have similar experiences, and the only thing we have in common is our skin color.
-In a variation of a quote from Forest Gump, but truly black women are like a box of chocolate and you’ll never know what you’ll get, please stop treating us all the same.
-As for me, I’m going to continue and enjoy this bumpy ride, until I find my prince.
+I consider my past and failed suitors frogs, and I still haven’t found my prince.
+My prince charming loves and appreciates all three variations of Kareema because those three strong sides make a perfect whole.
+Reflecting on my dating life, I’ve noticed that men, or just people in general, already have a definition or box they place black women in and expect us to fit this small definition.
+So, to answer your question, what it’s like to date as a black woman, is an emotional roller coaster.
+Unfortunately, too many of us have similar experiences; the only thing we have in common is our skin color.
+In a variation of a quote from Forest Gump, black women are like a box of chocolate, and you’ll never know what you’ll get.
+Please stop treating us all the same.
+As for me, I will continue and enjoy this bumpy ride until I find my prince.